barumau/pandunia/eng/201_xula.md

 ### Answers to the Exercises

-1. mi su xefe festa a xa.
+1. mi su shefe feste a sha.
 2. mi ha du vaf a pas.
 3. tu yam supe a zai.
 4. da safe kamar a preden.